 |Tilt/Swivel||Yes, 270 degree||Yes, 360 degree|

 |AF Assist||Up to 9 pts||Up to 45 pts|

 |TTL||E-TTL II||E-TTL II|

-After comparing this flash with its successor in the series, it becomes clear that the latter gives more features to its customers – like a broader range for capturing images and higher recycling and tilting abilities – though at the cost of a higher price.
+After comparing the Canon Speedlite 430EX II with its successor in the series, it becomes clear that the latter gives more features to its customers – like a broader range for capturing images and higher recycling and tilting abilities – though at the cost of a higher price.
 If you’re on a tight budget and are a first-time flashgun purchaser, then this flashgun is an excellent choice for you.